genomehubs/goat-cli/README.md

 ### Lookup

 `goat lookup` is very simple currently.
 It only requires a taxon NCBI ID, taxon name, or common name.
+It returns an NCBI tax-id, along with synonyms, authorities, and common names.

 ```
 goat-lookup